unxversal/cxmpute-core/README.md

 The platform uses SST secrets for configuration:
     ```bash
-# Email service configuration
+# Provider registration secret for CLI access control
-pnpm sst secrets set AuthEmailSender <domain>
+pnpm sst secrets set ProviderRegistrationSecret <your_secret_value>

 # Additional secrets for AI services and provider management
 # See sst.config.ts for complete secret configuration